 Step 4: Create ribbon ‘bundles’.

-Once you have cut a 4-inch strip from each of your 3 coordinating ribbon rolls, lay two of the strips on top of each other and pinch them in the middle.
+Once you have cut a 4-foot strip from each of your 3 coordinating ribbon rolls, lay two of the strips on top of each other and pinch them in the middle.
 Next, tie the third strip tightly around the other two to create a little bundle.